christabor/flask_jsondash/README.md

 ### Starting the test server

 Run `endpoints.py` if you'd like to test out existing endpoints to link your chart json to.

+### Using remote AJAX endpoints

+See `endpoints.py` for examples on how to achieve this.
+If you do not allow CORS on the server-side, all ajax requests will fail.